HEnquist/camilladsp/README.md

 then bypassing it will make the pipeline output the wrong number of channels.
 In this case, the bypass may be used to switch between mixers with different settings.

-## Translating filters exported by REW
+## Export filters from REW
-REW can automatically generate a set of filters for correcting the response.
-These can then be exported as an `.xml`-file.
+REW can automatically generate a set of filters for correcting the frequency response of a system.
-This file can then be translated to CamillaDSP filters using the `translate_rew_xml.py` Python script.
+REW V5.20.14 and later is able to export the filters in the CamillaDSP yaml format.

+- Go to the "EQ Filters" screen.
+Expand the "Equalizer" section in the list on the right side.
+- Select "CamillaDSP" as Manufacturer and "Filters" as Model.
+- Expand the "Filter Task" section and click "Save filter settings to YAML file".
+  - This opens a popup with the the text "Enter the label to use for each filter, the filter number will be appended to the label".
+    This allows identification of the filter set.

+Note that the generated YAML file is not a complete CamillaDSP configuration.
-This will generate filters and pipeline steps that can be pasted into a CamillaDSP config file.
+It contains only filter definitions and pipeline steps, that can be pasted into a CamillaDSP config file.
-This script currently supports only `Peaking` filters.

 ## Visualizing the config
 Please note that the `show_config.py` script mentioned here is deprecated, and has been replaced by the `plotcamillaconf` tool from the pycamilladsp-plot library.